thomasbruninx/crash-reporter-frontend/README.md

 # crash-reporter-frontend

-Frontend for Crash Reporter, offering a user-friendly interface to view and manage crash reports.
+Minimal frontend for crash-reporter-backend, offering a user-friendly interface to view and manage crash reports.

 ## Run development server